When it comes to going on vacation, it’s only natural that you want to take the most treasured family members with you.

 When it comes to finding vacation rentals that allow dogs, more and more hotels, hostels, and even restaurants are changing their policies to be more dog-friendly.

 For instance, bringing your dog to a hotel has never been more convenient.
-Some hotels request an additional charge to cover the enhanced need for cleaning (i.e., to get dog hair out of the carpet), and there are websites such as Bring Fido that can help work out where you can travel with your dog.
+Some hotels request an additional charge to cover the increased need for cleaning (e.g., to get dog hair out of the carpet), and there are websites such as Bring Fido that can help you find places to travel with your dog.

-It might be worth confirming with the venue that their pet policy hasn’t changed, as the last thing you want is to turn up at a nice hotel to be told, disgustingly, that you can’t bring your dog with you.
+It might be worth confirming with the venue that their pet policy hasn’t changed.
+TThe last thing you want is to turn up at a nice hotel and be told, disgustingly, that you can’t bring your dog with you.

 Another option is to look at Airbnb; you can filter for pet-friendly properties.
 Just be aware that not all dogs will get on with each other, so it’s something to consider in terms of your dog’s personality; if they are friendly and relaxed, then it shouldn’t be a problem, but if you have a nervous or aggressive dog, it could be a bit more of an issue.